wavesoft/jbb/blog/Rewriting Array Optimizer.md

 benchmark: 1751.028ms
 ```

-Ok, we are definitely on the right path here. **Note to self: Avoid using any of the high-level array operations.**
+Ok, we are definitely on the right path here.

+### Notes to self

+* Avoid using any of the high-level array methods if you care more about performance than readability.

+## Scope variables

 Since we are at it, let's try to optimize the current situation event more.
 Let's see what happens if we try to avoid accessing object properties and use scope variables instead.